ddmng/name2success/README.md

 # name2success
 Study on if, and how, names conditioned success of a web site or a software product.

-##Why?
+## What I want do do
+I want to take a list of the most successful software products and web sites and try to say *why* they've been so successful.
+If there's a relation between the name of the site/software and its success, I want to know what is it.

+## Why?
-Simple: I need a name for a side project and I want to know more about how much a good name plays a success role for a product or a site and what characteristics have in common "good names".
+Simple: I need a name for a side project and I possibly want to reverse-engineer the most famous success stories in order to understand if can adopt a good naming strategy.

-##Notes about the classification
+## What I choose and how I classify
-All this stuff is strictly related to the way I perceived the story of that site or software, so it doesn't represent in any way an official explanation of how things went for that thing.
+In this work I'm considering only the most famous software products and web sites because I feel more confident when I'm doing such a work on such a stuff.
+All considerations related to the way I perceived the story of that site or software, so it doesn't represent in any way an official explanation of how things went for that thing.
+Moreover, my considerations could (end eventually will) be superficial for many points of view.
+Anyway, most of the names reported arose to glory while I was already *nerding* around on Internet, so I hope I understood how things worked for them.

 ###Contribute
 For the above reason, feel free to fork this project and ask a pull request if you have something interesting to add.